Help keep your cat safe and part of the family for as long as possible.

 Nuisance Cat Information

-The City of St. Albert does not have a Cat Bylaw.
-Therefore cats are not prohibited from roaming the City or entering onto private property.
+The City of St. Albert does not have a bylaw that addresses concerns regarding stray cats.
+Therefore, cats are not prohibited from roaming the city or entering onto private property.

 If you are having a problem with a nuisance cat, it is recommended that you try other humane methods to deter a cat from entering your property.
 These include speaking to the cat's owner (if known), placing a motion-sensor water sprayer on the property, erecting a physical barrier, or using safe chemical deterrents that can be purchased at pet stores.

 If the above methods do not work, you can use a humane live cat trap to capture the animal.
 The Edmonton Humane Society only supports the use of humane live cat traps as a last resort to remove an unwanted cat from a piece of property, and only if all appropriate actions are taken to ensure the health and safety of the trapped cat.

 The most commonly used humane cat trap is a metal cage with a plate on the bottom.
 When the cat is enticed into the cage, it steps on this plate, which closes the door behind it.
 Look under "Pest Control" in the Yellow Pages for companies that have available traps.